NEW SOUNDS ON OLD BELLS / HISTORY SOUNDS DIFFERENT

-During NEOSCOPE exhibition 2017, an intervention was proposing to play new and atypic sounds on the Carillon (a chime consisting of 25 bells) of the local bell tower nearby.
+During the NEOSCOPE exhibition, an intervention was proposing to play new and atypic sounds on the Carillon – a chime consisting of 25 bells – in the local bell tower nearby.
 From there, the tunes and jingles were audible on Niklaus-Thut-Platz, a central square in the old town of Zofingen.

 The proposed sounds represent a colorful mixture of "modernized" alternatives to religious and march songs, most notably alarm / ring tunes and jingles of mobile devices.
 Further, the library contains soundtracks of movies and video games, jingles, as well as hip-hop and rock tracks.
 The visitors of the exhibition were able to listen to the original songs at Kunsthaus, where they where asked about their favourite piece and submit their vote.
 During two months, the TOP 3 of the charts were played live on the Carillon each Saturday.

 Experiencing the work in all facets wasn't that easy, as its presentation was hold restrictive.
 It broke both with the classic tradition of perceiving art, as well as the comfortable staging of concerts, and rather meandered randomly through the alleys of the village.
 The attendants of the museum could not hear what their selected song sounds like on a specific instrument such as the Carillon, and if they wanted to know they had to come again and visit it on-site.

 This separation between voters and listeners / receivers was a deliberate decision, as the artists wanted to point at this dichotomy.

 On that way, the institute remained institution: A place of administration and discussion, directing somewhat the waves of how art is transmitted.